You want more effective marketing, right?

 Poorly performing ads are a waste of money.
-When you consider how people watch television or get their news it’s not surprising that 46% of ads go unseen.
-If you’re not seeing results from current ads, why are you still using them?
+When you consider how people watch television or get their news, it’s not surprising that 46% of ads go unseen.
+If you do not see results from current ads, why are you still using them?

 Marketing your brand on a budget can be an overwhelming process, try these tips to save money and time.
 There are plenty of free or inexpensive marketing tools and lots of free professional advice online, take advantage!